 Jean-Pierre: Well, I think one of the best examples of an organization that was under incredible negative reaction from consumers is Maple Leaf Foods.
 And as you remember, the similar, you know, infections, people were dying.
 I think there’s 20 or 30 people that died because of the similar infections.
 And it was due to, you know, cleanliness of the maple leaf plants.
 Michael King confronted the challenges head-on, closed the plants, I think spent close to six months ensuring a high level of security and food safety.
 He compensated the families without being asked.

 So, he was proactive and met with these families that family members had passed away.
 And then put systems in place and adjusted the culture of the company to ensure that it would never happen again.
 And ironically, that happened what, 10 years, 15 years ago.
 And the brand has done extremely well at rebuilding the trust with consumers and continues to grow today.
-And that’s an example of a leader that met the challenge head-on, didn’t hide from it, didn’t play the legal game, and talked to my lawyers.
+And that’s an example of a leader that met the challenge head-on, didn’t hide from it, didn’t play the legal game, and talked to my criminal lawyers Melbourne.

 And I’m sure that his legal advice, you know, challenged him not to be so open, so vulnerable, but kudos to him that he did that because it’s these brave actions of leaders and employees that can turn the tide for brands that are under scrutiny right now.